Animal Capital, Animal Nation

 "Tina Stefanou is an iconoclast—an artist who is tender yet uncompromising in her explorations of sound, community, collaboration, 'the rural' and settler-coloniality.

-In a strong field, the Artist Committee was impressed by Tina's proposal, her most rigorous yet convivial body of work so far." — West Space Board Member Eugenia Lim
+In a strong field, West Space's Artist Committee was impressed by Tina's proposal for her most rigorous yet convivial body of work so far" — West Space Board Member Eugenia Lim

 Tina Stefanou is a Greek-Australian visual artist, performer, researcher, and filmmaker.
 With a background as a vocalist, she works undisciplined, with and across a diverse range of mediums, practices, approaches and labours: an embodied practice that she calls voice in the expanded field.
 As a means to seek more inclusive ways of making and to frame tangled relationships, she engages in multi-species performance with a family of local others, friends not-yet-made, and poet(h)ic meetings of matter.
 Informed by diasporic and working-class experiences, Tina engages in sound, filmography, and research as social practice, exploring with and beyond all-too-human and more-than-human vocalities.
 She works with multiple communities over long periods of time and locations through para-ethnographic field work, vocal workshops, performance making, and filmic traces.